danopia/meteor-google-api/README.md

 ```

 If `callback` is provided (client or server), the call will be made **asynchronously**.

+Override the endpoint hostname by passing a `host` in the options object.

 Available methods: `GoogleApi.get`, `GoogleApi.post`, `GoogleApi.patch`, `GoogleApi.put`, `GoogleApi.delete`